Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 ### Explain, using relevant examples, concepts related to testing a REST-API using Node/JavaScript + relevant packages.

+Testing a REST API is much easlier in JavaScript than in many other languages like Java.
+When using languages like Java, web services often need to be deployed to a dedicated server.
+Using JavaScript we can programmatically start our express server using the `listen` method.
+We can then use the `node-fetch` to make requests to the REST API.

 ### Explain, using relevant examples, the Express concept; middleware.

 ### Explain, using relevant examples, how to implement sessions and the legal implications of doing this.